eecs110/spring2020/pages/_assignments/hw1.md

 <img class="screenshot" src="/spring2020/assets/images/hw01/idle1.png" />

-I recommend keeping IDLE in your dock (on a MAC) or making a Desktop Shortcut to IDLE (on Windows).
+I recommend keeping IDLE in your dock (on a Mac) or making a Desktop Shortcut to IDLE (on Windows).

 At the **&gt;&gt;&gt;** prompt, you can type any valid python command.
 For example, type `print("hello world!")` and hit enter.
 You should see something like this: